Abdulk-A/mySpending/README.md

 # mySpending
-A iOS expense tracker app.
+An iOS expense tracker app.

 <h2>What is mySpending?</h2>
 <p>mySpending is an iOS application that keeps track of your expenses</p>